Philip Pell: Military career

+Political career

+After leaving the army again, Pell resumed his political career, serving once more in the State Assembly and then as a New York delegate to the final session of the Confederation Congress (1788–1789).

+When the Confederation Congress met for the last time on March 2, 1789, two days before the federal government began operations under the new Constitution, Pell and the Congress' secretary, Charles Thomson, were the only ones present.
+Their only action that day was to adjourn Congress sine die.

+Later life and death

 An active and vocal Anti-Federalist who opposed the new frame of government, Pell subsequently withdrew from national and state politics.
 He did keep his local office as the surrogate for Westchester County until 1800.

 Philip died at Pelhamdale in Pelham Manor in 1811 and is buried the St. Paul's Churchyard, in what is now part of the City of Mount Vernon, a suburb of New York City.